 Pyloric stenosis in babies may be a life-threatening condition since it leads to nutritional and fluid deficiencies.
 It is believed to be caused by environmental and genetic factors.
-You may find that the babies affected by pyloric stenosis experience forceful vomiting, excessive hunger, and dehydration.
+Some typical pyloric stenosis symptoms in babies may include forceful vomiting, excessive hunger, and dehydration.
 If your baby shows these symptoms, consult a doctor without delay.
 An abdominal X-ray and blood tests will allow doctors to diagnose the condition.
 Pyloric stenosis can be successfully treated by a surgical procedure.
 Babies can usually lead a normal life after the treatment.

 - Pyloric stenosis is a condition in babies, where the muscle between the stomach and small intestine (pylorus) thickens, preventing the passage of food.